javers/javers.github.io/_posts/2017-12-29-javers-vs-envers-comparision.md

 Let’s start with the elementary query &mdash; query by type.
 We are giving a rise for Gandalf and Aragorn and also we are changing their address.
 That means four changes.
-Then we show how to browse history of our Employees in Envers and JaVers.

 ```groovy
   given: